1970 Indianapolis 500: Start

 Rain delayed the start of the race by about 25 minutes.
 On the final pace lap, the field was coming through turn four to take the green flag.
 Suddenly, Jim Malloy on the outside of the third row, suffered a rear suspension failure, and smacked the outside wall.
 His car veered across the track to the inside, but narrowly avoided contact with any other car.
 The field was halted on the mainstretch under the red flag to clean up the accident.
-During the delay, team were permitted to top off their fuel tanks, after burning three laps of methanol.
+During the delay, teams were permitted to top off their fuel tanks, after burning three laps of methanol.

 The field was restarted after the red flag, and 32 cars took the green flag.
 Johnny Rutherford swept across to take the lead into turn one.
-Down the backstretch, Al Unser, Sr. tucked in behind, and took the lead going into turn three.
+Down the backstretch, Al Unser Sr. tucked in behind, and took the lead going into turn three.
 Unser led the first lap.

 Lloyd Ruby, who started 25th, notably passed ten cars on the first lap.
 By the third lap, Ruby was in the top ten.

 First half

 The early laps focused on the mad charge of Lloyd Ruby, who was up to 5th place by about lap 28.
 The yellow flag came out when Art Pollard blew an engine.
 Under the caution, Mario Andretti was forced to make an unscheduled pit stop to repair loose bodywork.
 He rejoined the race, but lost many positions.

-As the race passed the 100-mile mark, Al Unser, Sr. led, with Johnny Rutherford running second, and A. J. Foyt and Lloyd Ruby battling for third.
+As the race passed the 100-mile mark, Al Unser Sr. led, with Johnny Rutherford running second, and A. J. Foyt and Lloyd Ruby battling for third.

-Al Unser, Sr. led the first 48 laps.
+Al Unser Sr. led the first 48 laps.
 He gave up the lead to A. J. Foyt during a pit stop on lap 49.
 One lap later, Foyt entered the pits, giving the lead to Lloyd Ruby.
 Suddenly Ruby was given the black flag for smoke due to broken drive gears.
 Ruby's dramatic race was over after completing only 54 laps.
 Meanwhile, Johnny Rutherford stalled exiting the pits, losing considerable track position.

 Unser re-took the lead on lap 54, and led until the halfway point.
 Mario Andretti once again had to make an unscheduled pit stop, this time to change the right rear tire.
-Through most of the race, he was experiencing handing issues with the right rear suspension.
+Through most of the race, he was experiencing handling issues with the right rear suspension.